UK Firework Laws & Regulations

 Note: These curfews also apply to professionally fired shows.

 You must let your fireworks off in your own garden or on land you have permission to fire from.
-It is illegal to let fireworks off in the street.
+It is illegal to let fireworks off in a public place, such as in the street or a park.

 It is not a legal requirement to notify neighbours about your display but we recommend that you do.
 See our Responsible Fireworks Use article for more help.